 Nutrien is committed to responsible sourcing.
 Our Supplier Code of Ethics ("Supplier Code"), supplements our Code of Conduct and applies to suppliers that provide products or services to Nutrien around the world.
 It includes requirements related to human rights, labor, and health, safety and environment, and others.

 We evaluate potential suppliers based on industry, geographic region, government interaction and expected annual spend.
 We use a data-based approach to assign each potential supplier a pre-tier level, allowing for identification of potential risks or benefits in line with our criteria before awarding a contract.

-Supplier performance management:
+- Supplier performance management:

-Ingredient and feedstock evaluations:
+- Product ingredient and feedstock evaluations:

 Nutrien only sources active ingredients from suppliers that are certified by the local certifying agency where they are sold and/or distributed (for example, EPA in the US).